MomsFriendlyDevCo/Doop/DOOP/README.md

 * Replace all `FIXME` markers - especially in `config/index.conf.js` and `package.json`
 * Replace the contents of `units/theme/favicon` with your own Favicon.
 We recommend using [Real Favicon Generator](http://realfavicongenerator.net) to generate all the weird and wondeful varients that are required.
 Remember to also update the paths to the favicon in `units/layouts/main.html` if they change.
+* Replace `units/theme/logo.png` with your own project logo
 * Check the database connection works and set up a basic database with `gulp db`
-* Edit the `units/config/config.serv.js` file and configure what data should be exposed to the front-end.
+* Edit the `units/config/config.serv.js` file and configure what data should be exposed to the front-end